 improve your decisions about WHAT to do (so you're more wise) and HOW to do it (so you're more effective): What?
 Ben Franklin observed that "time is the stuff life is made of."
 This is true, so you want to make wise decisions about how you use your time, and thus your life.
 God can help you make better decisions about WHAT to do when you ask Him for wisdom, with frequent quick prayers asking “what is the best use of my time right now?” and with longer prayers about long-range uses of your time and your life. / How?
 You want to focus on your human actions while you are doing them (so you can do them better), but most kinds of prayer will hinder your focus

-iou -- tomorrow (Nov 2) I'll continue developing this section, beginning with a radical revising of the secion below about Two Kinds of Abiding Prayer.
+iou -- soon (probably August 2024) I'll continue developing this section, beginning with a radical revising of the secion below about Two Kinds of Abiding Prayer.
 One idea i'll use is a quote from Jim Elliot, “Wherever you are, be all there!
-Live to the hilt every situation you believe to be the will of God.” along with some scientific discoveries about the inefficiency of multi-tasking that typically decreases your effectiveness at doing each of the multiple tasks.
+Live to the hilt every situation you believe to be the will of God.” / along with some scientific discoveries about the inefficiency of multi-tasking that typically decreases your effectiveness at doing each of the multiple tasks.

-Dedication to Quality: what to do, how to do it
+Dedication to Quality: asking for wisdom about what to do and how to do it.

 Abiding Verbal Prayer — with verbal expressions (in words, silently or aloud) of what you are thinking — cannot be done constantly during most Actions, and should not be done constantly.
-Instead the Verbal Praying is done on-and-off (Prayer, Action, Prayer, Action,...) so it's multitasking with time-sharing, with attention shifting back & forth between Verbal Prayer & Action.
+Instead the Verbal Praying can be done on-and-off (by doing Prayer, Action, Prayer, Action,...) so it's multitasking with time-sharing, with attention shifting back & forth between Verbal Prayer & Action.

 I.O.U. – The rest of this sub-section (about 3 kinds of abiding prayer) is very un-developed so there are lots of loose ends.
-Maybe in late-2022, I'll develop it.
+Maybe in August 2024, I'll develop it.

 Abiding Consciously-Aware Prayer — when you are consciously aware of God [[some characteristics of verbal & non-verbal, focus (partially or totally) is on God so cannot give full attention-focus to Actions, but awareness isn't verbalizing -- zb, maybe with goal of fully loving God with heart-soul-mind-strength as in 1st Command?